Questions to ask a walk-in tub company

 - Fast-draining tubs empty quickly and let you get out of the tub sooner after you finish bathing.

 - High-contoured seats provide a safe and comfortable space for you to sit while bathing.
 The shape and position of the contoured seat reduce knee strain that can occur when sitting for prolonged periods of time in the bath.

 - Does the tub come with jets?

 - Not all walk-in tubs come with jets.
-Verify whether the tub you choose comes with built-in jets.
-If the jets are not included by default, you may inquire if they can be added on.
+Verify whether the tub you choose comes with them.
+If the jets are not included by default, you may ask if they can be added on.

 For tubs that come with jets or have them added on, take into consideration the position and placement of the jets.
 The placement of the jets determines which stress points are targeted on the body.
 Make sure the tub you choose has jets located in a position where it can reach the specific area of the body you wish to rehabilitate.